 The rhomboids are large muscles on each side of the upper back.
-If you raise your arms up in a “touchdown” motion and squeeze your shoulder blades (scalpulae) together, you will fire up and contract the rhomboids, which act as an antagonist to the serratus anterior muscle.
+If you raise your arms up in a “touchdown” motion and squeeze your shoulder blades (scapulae) together, you fire up and contract the rhomboids, which act as an antagonist to the serratus anterior muscle.

 Another important function of this muscle is lifting the ribs as an accessory inspiratory muscle.
-Working hand and hand with the intercostal muscles, the serratus anterior helps open the chest and allow for deep breathing.
-Stop for a moment and take a big breath in and think of all of the amazing muscles that are at work to make that happen each time you inhale.
+Working hand and hand with the intercostal muscles, the serratus anterior helps open the chest and allows for deep breathing.
+Stop for a moment, take a big breath in and think of all of the amazing muscles that are at work to make that happen each time you inhale.

-In the case of this type of upper extremity injury and because of the limited pain management options for this type of injury along, with the rise of opioid usage, physicians are utilizing a new ultrasound procedure.
+In the case of this type of upper extremity injury and because of the limited pain management options for this type of injury, with the rise of opioid usage, physicians are utilizing a new ultrasound procedure.
 It’s called Ultrasound-Guided Serratus Anterior pain block and is a promising single injection procedure that is decreasing the need for opioids, while relieving the pain of the trauma to the rib cage.
-(4) This is a promising alternative for traumatic posterior rib fracture pain and is being utilized in emergency departments.
-(5)

 Injury prevention tips:

-Finally, making sure to cool down your muscles by slowing down the exercises before completely stopping.
-This helps to prevent dizziness, fainting or nausea and also helps remove the lactic acid from the muscles, allowing the blood that pools in the lower extremity time to reach the brain.
+Finally, make sure to cool down your muscles by slowing down the exercises before completely stopping.
+This helps prevent dizziness, fainting or nausea and also helps remove the lactic acid from the muscles, allowing the blood that pools in the lower extremity time to reach the brain.

 Best Exercises to Strengthen Serratus Anterior